-Since I’ve upgrade my hackintosh from El Capitan to Sierra, it’s almost a year now.
-Start from first final release on September 20 2016 which the version is 10.12 till now 10.12.5.
+Since I’ve upgraded my Hackintosh from El Capitan to Sierra, it’s almost a year now.
+Start from first final release on September 20, 2016, which the version is 10.12 till now 10.12.5.

-And even now Apple has released new version of Mac OS called Mac OS high Sierra (10.13).
-Is announced at WWDC in June 6, 2017 a few days ago.
+And even now Apple has released a new version of Mac OS called Mac OS high Sierra (10.13).
+Is announced at WWDC on June 6, 2017, a few days ago.

 It’s the first of a beta version and released for developer preview only.
-I heard that public beta will released on July.
-Hmm.. we’ll see.
+I heard that public beta will be released

 Okay! back to my low budget hackintosh.

-And it amaze me how it works smoothly even on low budget spec hackintosh PC like mine.
+And it amazed me how it works smoothly even on low budget spec

 Issue that I face while running Sierra on my low budget hackintosh

-Even on high spec PC running Mac OS there will always be an issue, moreover if it running on a low budget PC like mine.
-So this is some issue that sometimes happen.
+Even on high spec PC that running Mac OS, there will always be an issue.
+Moreover, if it running on a low budget PC like mine.
+So this is some issue that sometimes happens.

-- It maybe rarely happen but sometimes my hackintosh get CPU panic, mostly on boot section, and then restart by it self.
+hackintoshget CPU panic, mostly on boot section, and then restart by itself.

-- Since the beginning it only ever freeze once and restart by it self.
+- Since the beginning, it only ever freezes once and restarts by itself.

-- Can not shutdown completely.
-But I found the solution by change the power supply with one that have additional power button.
-(Actually is fine, and doesn’t effect anything, just like when you plug cable power to stop contact and your mouse and keyboard in standby mode.)
+- Can not shut down completely.
+But I found the solution by changing the power supply with one that has an additional power button.
+(Actually is fine, and doesn’t ‘effect’ anything, just like when you plug cable power to stop contact and your mouse and keyboard in standby mode.)

-I have write a post about using a newest power supply model that have an additional power button here Hackintosh PC Won’t Full Shutdown [ Fixed ]
+I have wrote a post about using the newest power supply model that ha

 What can my hackintosh do